 Viola Artikova, M.D., M.S.P.H., wife of Moore Institute Director of Global Development Fred Gregory, is from Uzbekistan.
 She has seen first-hand the health problems still left in this country from the dissolution of the Soviet Union more than 20 years ago.
 She and Gregory met with government officials to discuss the science of the developmental origins of health and disease and how it could be used as a framework for improving the country's health.

-The result is a conference that will be held in Tashkent in September 2019.
+The result is a conference held in Tashkent in September 2019.
 The conference will host a handful of OHSU scientists and clinicians to to discuss the latest science with Uzbek clinicians, health department officials and government leaders.